COMPASS: Complete Multimodal Fusion via Proxy Tokens and Shared Spaces for Ubiquitous Sensing: Experiments

-We evaluate \sysName under all possible modality combinations at test time: each combination represents a missing-modality scenario in which only the listed modalities are observed and the rest are missing.
-The baseline trains a separate model per combination; X-Fi and \sysName each train a single model and evaluate across all combinations.
+Tables~\ref{tab:xrf55_results_vertical} and~\ref{tab:mmfi_results_vertical} report HAR accuracy under all modality combinations on XRF55 and MM-Fi.
+The feature-level baseline trains one model per subset, while X-Fi and \sysName each train one model and evaluate it across all subsets.

-\paragraph{Human Activity Recognition.} Table~\ref{tab:mmfi_results_vertical} and Table~\ref{tab:xrf55_results_vertical} report HAR accuracy on MM-Fi and XRF55 under all modality combinations, respectively.
-XRF55 results are from the best single run (3-seed average: $84.3\% \pm 0.15\%$); MM-Fi is a single run. \sysName outperforms both baselines on the majority of scenarios across both datasets.

-On XRF55, \sysName reaches a 7-scenario average of 84.6\%, versus 72.1\% for X-Fi.
-The gains are largest when observed modalities can compensate for missing ones through proxy generation: WiFi+RFID (missing mmWave) jumps from 58.1\% (X-Fi) to 86.3\%, and mmWave+RFID (missing WiFi) from 86.5\% to 91.2\%.
-In both cases the proxy tokens for the missing slot carry cross-modal information that branch-skipping methods discard entirely.
+On XRF55, \sysName obtains strong performance across all 7 modality subsets.
+The per-combination results in Table~\ref{tab:xrf55_results_vertical} give a 7-scenario average of 84.6\%, compared with 72.1\% for X-Fi.
+Over three seeds, the 7-scenario average is $84.3\%\pm0.15\%$.
+The largest gains occur when the observed modalities must compensate for a missing strong modality.
+For example, WiFi+RFID, where mmWave is missing, improves from 58.1\% with X-Fi to 86.3\% with \sysName.
+This supports the core hypothesis that completing the missing target slot before fusion can preserve useful cross-modal interactions that branch skipping discards.